 When I was a beginner traveler, I made many mistakes while packing.
 Sometimes it was a silly mistake like forgetting to take extra socks; sometimes, it was a major mistake not to take an extra bank card.
 The worst mistake is forgetting your phone without which you will have no idea about many things, let alone play mobile games like Intertops Casino bonus for entertainment when you feel bored.

 It takes skill and real-life experience to pack a carry-on bag properly.
 Or an excess to comprehensive travel essential guide like this one.
 Lucky you!
 Today I will be giving you a list of 23 travel essentials you must carry when you go on vacation.
+A quick tip: If you have a layover or a couple of hours before check-in or after check-out at your Airbnb or hotel, consider using luggage storage.
+Say goodbye to dreadful walks around the city with heavy luggage; Nannybag stores bags, suitcases, and more for as little as £6!

 When you pack for vacation or leisure, the rule of thumb is to pack only important things.
 Now, what are the important things might be?
 I will tell you in the list below.